HakoForge/Hako-mkdocs/docs/hardware/power-harness.md

 ## Overview

-The HakoCore power harness system distributes clean, regulated power from the central powerboard to individual PCBs throughout the chassis.
+The Hako-Core power harness system distributes clean, regulated power from the central powerboard to individual PCBs throughout the chassis.
 This modular approach ensures efficient power delivery and simplified cable management.

 The power harness acts as the distribution network between the central powerboard and the individual backplanes.

 ### Key Features

-- **Modular design** with two harness lengths
+- Modular design with two harness lengths
-- **16-pin to 4-pin distribution** architecture
+- 16-pin to 4-pin distribution architecture
-- **Overcurrent protection** at the powerboard level
+- Overcurrent protection at the powerboard level

 ## Harness Specifications